GalSim-developers/GalSim/INSTALL.md

 If you use conda, Eigen can be install with

     conda install eigen

 This will put it into the anaconda/include directory on your system (within your active environment if appropriate).
-GalSim knows to look here, so there is nothing dditional you need to do.
+GalSim knows to look here, so there is nothing additional you need to do.

 iv) Using apt-get